 “Last year, Green Valley Road was closed for over three weeks due to flooding,” said Sonoma Water Director Lynda Hopkins.
 “The project would make Green Valley Road safer for the communities who rely on it, as well as the fish and wildlife who rely on the creek.”

 The project would involve clearing blackberry understory from the creek and an adjacent area in order to establish a temporary access road across a dry channel; excavating sediment from the existing creek and installing a high flow channel through a gravel bar; and planting native species along its banks.
 Although construction is likely to temporarily disturb fish and wildlife, over the long term the project would improve fish passage, reduce the number of fish stranded by receding floodwaters, improve habitats for other aquatic species, and support healthier habitats downstream by decreasing sediment flows from the area.

 An electronic copy of the Draft IS/ND is available at www.scwa.ca.gov/environmental-documents.
-Hard copies of the Draft IS/ND are available for purchase by request at 707-547-1900 or at the Water Agency’s administrative office (404 Aviation Boulevard, Santa Rosa).
+Hard copies of the Draft IS/ND are available for purchase by request at 707-547-1900 or at Sonoma Water’s administrative office (404 Aviation Boulevard, Santa Rosa).
 Hard copies are also available for public viewing at the following locations: